-Additional Comments CONDITIONS OF EMPLOYMENT: This will be a permanent appointment.
+Additional Comments CONDITIONS OF EMPLOYMENT: This will be a permanent appointment or non-permanent provisional appointment.
 Promotions and transfers may change appointees’ negotiating unit.
-Applicants should be aware that changes in negotiating units may affect their salary, insurance and other benefits.
-Occasional travel is required.
-Filling of this position is contingent upon Division of Budget approval.
+Applicants should be aware that changes in negotiating units may affect their salary, insurance, and other benefits.
+Filling of this position is contingent on Division of the Budget approval.

-APPLICATION: Qualified candidates should send a resume and letter of interest by April 23, 2018 to firstname.lastname@example.org (email submissions are preferred).
-You must include the Box number (CFO-350/00707) of the position in the subject line of your email and/or cover letter to ensure receipt of your application.
+APPLICATION: Applications will be reviewed on an ongoing basis until the position is filled.
+Qualified candidates should send a resume and letter of interest to firstname.lastname@example.org (email submissions are preferred).
+You must include the Box number (EXEC-82/00701) of the position in the subject line of your email and cover letter to ensure receipt of your application.